Suni1212/LITA---CLASS---DOCUMENTATION/README.md

 # PROJECT OVERVIEW
 These has to do with the collection and examination of data to answer questions and validate hypothesis. it helps in transforming raw data into actionable insights for informed decision making.
 # Tools Used
-* Microsoft Excel. www.microsoftexcel.com
+* Microsoft Excel
-i For Data Cleaning
++ For Data Cleaning
-ii For Analysis
++  For Analysis
-iii For Visualization
++ For Visualization
 * SQL - Structured Query Language
 i For querying of Data
 * Github